chris-box/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 ### Mitigation: Resolver reputation

-A relaxed-validation client might choose to accept a cross-forwarder upgrade only if the designated encrypted resolver has sufficient reputation, according to some proprietary reputation scheme (e.g. a locally stored list of respectable resolvers).
+A relaxed-validation client might choose to accept a potential cross-forwarder upgrade only if the designated encrypted resolver has sufficient reputation, according to some proprietary reputation scheme (e.g. a locally stored list of respectable resolvers).
 This limits the ability of a DDR forgery attack to cause harm.

 ## Forensic logging